ikerBorr/Scratch-3-LEGO-WeDo-1.0/README.md

 # New Scratch-Desktop version compatible with LEGO WeDo 1.0.

-This is an extension compatible with `Scratch-Desktop` and the `LEGO WeDo 1.0` device.
+This extension is compatible with `Scratch-Desktop` and the `LEGO WeDo 1.0` device.

 ## Installation

-In order to install and build the application you need to download the `Scratch-Desktop` repository.
-Afterwards, the [`node-hid`](https://www.npmjs.com/package/node-hid) module must be installed.
-And, finally, save the new extension in the corresponding directory.
-In this last step it will also be necessary to modify some `Scratch-gui` and `Scratch-vm` files.
+To install and build the application, you will need to download the `Scratch-Desktop` repository.
+Next, you should install the [`node-hid`](https://www.npmjs.com/package/node-hid) module.
+Finally, save the new extension in the appropriate directory.
+During this last step, it will also be necessary to modify certain `Scratch-gui` and `Scratch-vm` files.

-The `Node` version used was [`16.20.0`](https://nodejs.org/en/blog/release/v16.20.0).
-And the version of `node-hid` has been `2.1.2`.
+The application was built using `Node` version [`16.20.0`](https://nodejs.org/en/blog/release/v16.20.0), and the `node-hid` module version `2.1.2` was utilized.

 ```bash
 git clone https://github.com/scratchfoundation/scratch-desktop.git